-This experience is typically the result of an out-of-control reseller situation.
+What happened to Spangler Candy Company, maker of Dum Dums, is typically the result of an out-of-control reseller situation.
 These resellers may be authorized distributors, unauthorized resellers practicing “retail arbitrage,” or counterfeiters.
 In most cases, bigger brands with broad distribution have bigger problems.
 Their products are more readily available and anyone who finds a good deal might be tempted to flip that item online.
 Similarly, counterfeiters will see big brands with active markets as ideal targets.

 No matter what type of resellers you’re dealing with, this can have serious consequences for your brand.
 These include the following: